 3. Intermuscular

-4. Deep cellular spaces (for example: mediastinum - mediastinitis, phlegmon of the retroperitoneal space, pararectal space - paraproctitis, perirenal space - paranephritis).
+4. Deep cellular spaces (for example: mediastinum - mediastinitis, phlegmon of the retroperitoneal space, pararectal space - paraproctitis, perinephric space - paranephritis).

 By the nature of the exudate: